 Airbnb regulations in San Diego, CA

-San Diego cuts the share of short-term rentals to 1% of available housing stock, considerably limiting Airbnb hosts.
-San Diego’s Short-Term Residential Occupancy and Hosting Platforms Law, enacted on August 10, 2022, also brought many other restrictions.
-The host license requirement is the main one.
 Hosts who rent their properties short-term (from 1 to 30 days at a time) must get a Transient Occupancy Tax (TOT) number and a short-term residential occupancy license (STRO).
 The license has four tiers for different types of properties, with the costs ranging from $125 to $1070, depending on the cap and area.
+Read more about the Airbnb regulations in San Diego.

-We have interviewed Paul Becker, a member of the San Diego Short-Term Rental Alliance, about the current STR regulations in the city.
+We interviewed Paul Becker, a member of the San Diego Short-Term Rental Alliance, about the current STR regulations in the city.

 Airbnb regulations in Chicago, IL